QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 Since populations differ across countries and vary within a country over time, it will be interesting to describe both total GDP and GDP per capita as it evolves within a country.

-First let's import the packages needed to explore what the data says about long run growth
+First let's import the packages needed to explore what the data says about long-run growth

 ```{code-cell} ipython3
 import pandas as pd